edgedb/edgedb/docs/stdlib/set.rst

     :index: is type intersection

     Filters a set based on its type.
-Will return back :eql:type:`anytype`.
+Will return back the specified type.

     The type intersection operator removes all elements from the input set that aren't of the specified type.
 Additionally, since it